OVERVIEW

 CUPE has been a leader in campaigns for child care, working in coalition with many groups, including Child Care Now.

-During the COVID-19 pandemic, members across the country have conducted emergency campaigns to address the crises of child care centre closures and struggles of operators retain current staff and recruit new staff.
-CUPE members have fought against decisions by municipal councils to shut down their child care centres and layoff staff due to financial pressure on municipal budgets.
+During the COVID-19 pandemic, members across the country conducted emergency campaigns to address the crises of child care centre closures and struggles of operators retain current staff and recruit new staff.
+CUPE members fought against decisions by municipal councils to shut down their child care centres and layoff staff due to financial pressure on municipal budgets.

-The integration of before- and after-school care into the school system using the seamless day model of early learning and child care would significantly increase available child care, while delivering a very high quality, value-added system of early childhood education.
+The integration of before and after school care into the school system using the seamless day model of early learning and child care would significantly increase available child care, while delivering a very high quality, value-added system of early childhood education.

 CUPE has also been involved in anti-privatization campaigns, including campaigns focused on the large for-profit corporations that threaten the development of a strong public national child care program.